 Orioles' Renato Nunez: Not starting Friday

-Nunez is not in the lineup Friday against the Tigers, Roch Kubatko of MASN Sports reports.
+Nunez is not in the lineup Friday against the Mariners, Roch Kubatko of MASN Sports reports.

+Nunez missed a pair of games after getting hit in the hand by a pitch Monday but was back in the lineup for Thursday's game.
+He'll return to the bench after going 0-for-4 in that contest, with Trey Mancini set to serve as the designated hitter.

 More News